 Housing costs in Glendora are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Glendora is a decidedly white-collar city, with fully 85.03% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Glendora is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Glendora who work in office and administrative support (15.11%), management occupations (12.24%), and sales jobs (11.45%).
+Glendora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Glendora is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Glendora who work in office and administrative support (14.00%), sales jobs (11.13%), and management occupations (10.15%).

 Also of interest is that Glendora has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Glendora citizens is very high relative to the national average among all cities (21.84%): 36.14% of adults in Glendora have a bachelor's degree or even advanced degree.
+The citizens of Glendora are very well educated compared to the average community in the nation: 37.43% of adults in Glendora have a bachelor's degree or even advanced degree.